Business economics: Interpretations from various universities

 Many universities offer courses in business economics and offer a range of interpretations as to the meaning of the word.
 The Bachelor of Business Economics (BBE) Program at University of Delhi is designed to meet the growing need for an analytical and quantitative approach to problem solving in the changing corporate world by the application of the latest techniques evolved in the fields of economics and business.
 The Autonomous University of Barcelona (UAB), the Universidad Pública de Navarra (UPNa) and the University of the Balearic Islands (UIB) developed an official Master of Science in Management, Organization and Business Economics focused on management and business topics to train professionals in the study of organizations, on a conceptual and quantitative basis.
-To achieve this, advanced analysis tools are used from the fields of Neoclassical economics, New institutional economics, Statistics, Econometrics and Operations research.
-This focus is complemented with contributing ideas and theories to develop the necessary instruments to facilitate the management of sophisticated and complex organizations.
+To achieve this, advanced analysis tools are used from the fields of Neoclassical economics, New institutional economics, Statistics, Econometrics, and Operations research.
+This focus is complemented by contributing ideas and theories to develop the necessary instruments to facilitate the management of sophisticated and complex organizations.

 The program at Harvard University uses economic methods to analyze practical aspects of business, including business administration, management, and related fields of business economics.
-The Universidad del Desarrollo, in Chile follows on Harvard University definition, adding entrepreurnship as a field of business.
-The University of Miami defines business economics as involving the study of how we use our resources for the production, distribution, and consumption of goods and services.
-This requires business economists to analyze social institutions, banks, the stock market, the government and their relationships with labor negotiations, taxes, international trade, and urban and environmental issues.
+The Universidad del Desarrollo, in Chile, follows the Harvard University definition, adding entrepreneurship as a field of business.
+The University of Miami defines business economics as the study of how we use our resources to produce, distribute, and consume goods and services.
+This requires business economists to analyze social institutions, banks, the stock market, the government, and their relationships with labor negotiations, taxes, international trade, and urban and environmental issues.

-Courses at the University of Manchester interpret business economics to be concerned with the economic analysis of how businesses contribute to welfare of society rather than on the welfare of an individual or a business.
+Courses at the University of Manchester interpret business economics as concerned with the economic analysis of how businesses contribute to the welfare of society rather than that of an individual or a business.
 This is done via an examination of the relationship between ownership, control and firm objectives; theories of the growth of the firm; the behavioural theory of the firm; theories of entrepreneurship; the factors that influence the structure, conduct and performance of business at the industry level.

 Italian universities borrow their concept of business economics from the tradition of Gino Zappa, for example a standard course at the Politecnico di Milano involves studying corporate governance, accounting, investment analysis, budgeting and business strategy.

-La Trobe University of Melbourne, Australia associates business economics with the process of demand, supply and equilibrium coordinating the behaviour of individuals and businesses in the market.
-Also, business economics extends to government policy, economic variables and international factors which influence business and competition.
+La Trobe University of Melbourne, Australia, associates business economics with the process of demand, supply, and equilibrium, coordinating the behaviour of individuals and businesses in the market.
+Also, business economics extends to government policy, economic variables, and international factors that influence business and competition.